-MIC’s Parks Committee is dedicated to advocating for improvement and promotion of parks, cultural amenities, recreational resources, and greenspace in our community and supports the work of Cobb County’s Parks Department.
-We have athletic fields, the Silver Comet Trail, passive nature parks, an arts center, community centers, an amphitheater and other County-owned property not yet open to the public.
+MIC’s Parks Committee is dedicated to advocating for the improvement and promotion of parks, cultural amenities, recreational resources, and greenspace in our community and supports the work of the Cobb County’s Parks Department.
+We have athletic fields, the Silver Comet Trail, passive nature parks, an arts center, community centers, an amphitheater, and other county-owned property not yet open to the public.
 Mableton is rich with these remarkable assets that are vital to expanding the quality of life in our community.

 Mableton Town Square

-Nestled in the center of the original downtown Mableton, in front of Mableton Elementary School, is one of our newest parks – the Mableton Town Square.
-Created as a part of a community design process aimed at re-imagining Mableton’s historic center, this one-acre space holds great potential.
-Cobb County is installing a new playground, replacing the one previously enjoyed by the community at the adjacent Prater Park.
+This “pocket park”, nestled on Church Street in the center of the original downtown Mableton, in front of Mableton Elementary School, is one of our newest parks – the Mableton Town Square.
+Created as a part of a long-range master plan for Mableton, aimed at re-imagining Mableton’s historic center, this one-acre space is a great neighborhood amenity.

 The new playground was installed in the fall of 2020, and neighborhood kids enjoy it every day.
 The official Ribbon Cutting ceremony will be April 21st at 2:30 pm.
 Community sponsors have stepped up to augment Cobb County’s funding for Benches, Tables, Water Fountains and Waste Bins, but sponsorships are still available.
 Here is a map of how the Square will look when completed.
 The park is created as a “passive park” for casual, unstructured activity.
 There are wide sidewalks to improve pedestrian safety and connectivity to the community, on-street parking, and street lights for nighttime use.